TryGhost/Ghost/installation/deploy.md

     $ sudo update-rc.d ghost enable
     ```

+*   Let's make sure your user can change files, config.js for example in the Ghost directory, by assigning you to the ghost group:

+    ```
+    $ sudo adduser USERNAME ghost
+    ```

+*   If you now restart your server Ghost should already be running for you.

 ## Setting up Ghost with a domain name

 If you have setup up Ghost to run forever you can also setup a web server as a proxy to serve your blog with your domain.